davidaparicio/go-course-beginner/day3.md

 * keep track (in memory) of how many times a given username has been checked
 * use a `map[string]uint`
+* create a `/details` endpoint that returns a JSON representation of the map
 * any issue?

 ---